-- 13.1 A controlled version is published on the business' intranet and the Lewisham Homes website. - 13.2 The Building Safety and Compliance Team will liaise with all relevant teams and ensure this policy and procedures which implement it is clearly communicated.
-The Strategic Health and Safety Team will assist where required. - 13.3 New tenants will be given lift use advice at sign-up where relevant.
-In addition, where appropriate additional information will be made available on the LH website. - 13.4 In the formation of this policy we consulted with staff, through our Health and Safety Group, and our Executive Leadership Team, prior to seeking approval from LH Board.
-Where this policy is subsequently reviewed for accuracy and changes it will be reapproved at the appropriate level.
+- 13.1 A copy of this policy is available on Lewisham Council's website. - 13.2 The Lift Manager will liaise with the Building Safety Team and other services to ensure this policy, and the procedures which implement it are clearly communicated.
+Related procedural information is also available to staff via our intranet. - 13.3 New tenants will be given lift use advice at sign-up where relevant.
+In addition, where appropriate, additional information will be made available on our website. - 13.4 In the initial development of this policy we consulted with staff including through a Health and Safety Group, prior to seeking approval.
+Where this policy is subsequently reviewed it will be checked and reapproved at the appropriate level.